pimusicbox/mopidy-musicbox-webclient/README.rst

 - Prevent mobile devices from scaling when used in landscape mode.
 (Fixes: `#157 <https://github.com/pimusicbox/mopidy-musicbox-webclient/issues/157>`_).
 - Scrolling now works in full screen mode for Chrome and Safari as well.
 (Fixes: `#53 <https://github.com/pimusicbox/mopidy-musicbox-webclient/issues/53>`_).
+- No longer interferes with changes to Mopidy's volume levels that are triggered externally.
+(Fixes: `#162 <https://github.com/pimusicbox/mopidy-musicbox-webclient/issues/162>`_).

 v2.1.1 (2016-02-04)
 -------------------